appycodes.

 • Hourly fix-ups on an existing native codebase under $5k of scope

-• Wrap-the-website-in-a-webview projects — we don't ship those, users notice within a week
+• Wrap-the-website-in-a-webview projects: we do not ship those, users notice within a week

 We pick the path based on how much of your web app already works

 Most projects we take on fall into one of two shapes.
 The work and the timeline change meaningfully between them.
-We'll tell you which path you're on in the first call.
+We will tell you which path you are on in the first call.

 Web app with a working backend, database and APIs

 You built a real web product on Lovable, Claude, Bolt, v0 or AI Studio.
-There's a Supabase / Firebase / Postgres / MySQL database, an auth layer, API endpoints that already serve the web app, and probably a billing integration.
+There is a Supabase / Firebase / Postgres / MySQL database, an auth layer, API endpoints that already serve the web app, and probably a billing integration.
 We reuse all of it.

 • Shared types, validation schemas and API client across web and native